yoursunny/NDNts/packages/keychain-cli/README.md

 * `--profile` specifies filename of CA profile.
   This accepts the same formats as `ndncert03-show-profile` subcommand.
-* `--pp KEY VALUE` sets a key-value pair of PROBE parameters.
+* `--pp KEY VALUE` sets a key-value pair in PROBE parameters.
   Unspecified keys will be prompted interactively.

 `ndnts-keychain ndncert03-client` command requests a certificate.